 As in prior years, the budget document includes a comparison of this year's vs. last year's lifetime project budgets by program area for the Board's review.
 Changes have been made to some of the project lifetime budgets approved from last year due to a change in project scope, engineering cost estimates, site changes and other related issues.
 In addition, some projects are either closed or dropped from the CIP.
-In general, projects are closed or dropped from the CIP in the fiscal year following the end of project activity.
+Projects, for which all activities have been completed during a given fiscal year are listed as "Closed" during that fiscal year; these are, hen, listed as "Dropped" in the immediately following fiscal year.